 Built to be a self-service interface that facilitates the authoring of customized content and criterion-based assessment tools that are easily accessed and displayed on internet-enabled devices JIT makes possible the capturing and reporting of learner progress through the curriculum.
 JIT provides easy access to and use of tools and data by students and faculty to accomplish both learner instruction and faculty development and creates permanent records and dashboards of learner competencies for student assessment and curricular evaluation.

 Interested in exploring JIT or the process of submitting an assessment yourself?
 An Assessment Simulation is available at test.justintimemedicine.com.
 View a 90 second encounter of a learner, assess the learner and submit the assessment.
-Follow the directions on the document found HERE.
+Follow the directions in the PDF document.

 JIT Customized Reporting